Jacob Owen: Central Criminal Lunatic Asylum, Dundrum

 The National Inventory of Architectural Heritage's appraisal notes that the complex represents 'an important component of the mid nineteenth-century built heritage of south County Dublin with the architectural value of the composition, one following the cellular model, confirmed by such attributes as the near-symmetrical footprint centred on a Tudor Revival-detailed frontispiece; the construction in a rough cut deep blue limestone offset by silver-grey granite dressings not only demonstrating good quality workmanship, but also producing a sober two-tone palette; the diminishing in scale of the multipartite openings on each floor producing a graduated visual impression with the private apartments set aside for the governor defined by a polygonal oriel window; and the miniature gablets embellishing a high pitched multi-gabled roofline.'
 Kathryn Burtinshaw and John Burt noted that the building's design centred on the moral condition of the patients: 'Patients worked at their trades, read books and were provided with various activities.
 The use of restraint and seclusion was restricted to the most violent patients.'
 A further extension to the asylum was made by Owen's grandson-in-law, Frederick Villiers Clarendon.

+Chief Secretary's Lodge

+As with Owen's redesign of the Vice-Regal Lodge, the redesign of the Chief Secretary's Lodge in the 1840s was part of Owen's broader vision for the redesign of Phoenix Park.
+The original lodge, built in 1776, was described by architectural historian Christine Casey as a 'rectangular box' with a single, one-storey bay and arcade added in 1835.
+Owen's remodeling, including the creation of symmetrical double storied bows, separated by an eight bay arcaded and glazed range was designed to integrate with Burton's new park landscaping in 1845.
+As with his work on the Vice-Regal Lodge, the extended Chief Secretary's Lodge allowed Owen to extensively redesign the interior including the ballroom and dining room, each housed in bows flanking two drawingrooms.

+Owen's design for the Entrance Gate to the Lodge was also completed in 1845.
+As with many of his smaller Phoenix Park lodge buildings, including his 1840 Deer-Keeper's Lodge and Island Bridge Gate Lodge, the Entrance Gate was designed in conversation with Burton's naturalistic landscaping for Phoenix Park.
+Since the 1920s, both the Entrance Gate and the Chief Secretary's Lodge have been absorbed into the U.S. Ambassador's Residency in Ireland.